U.S. Supplement/Issue 111/Text

 Guiding is a good way to learn how to teach the Faith.
 It is a fascinating experience and a beautiful one.
 "It is next best to being at the Shrines in the Holy Land all of the time, to be a regular guide at the most holy House of Worship!" one guide remarked.
 "It is so wonderful," said one faithful guide, "not to have to go out and find seekers, as pioneers do.
 When we guide at the Temple the seekers come to us.
 Each one is like a gift from Bahá’u’lláh!"

 The qualifications for guiding are the same as the qualifications for being a Bahá’í teacher anywhere.
 The Temple Guides Committee assists all volunteers by supplying each with a manual which contains much of the pertinent information he might need to know, and the committee sponsors periodic workshops for deepening.
 Most visitors at the House of Worship ask no difficult questions.
-It is important also for guides to manifest the quality of friendliness above all other qualities—the friendliness we would express toward any guest in our own home.
+It is important also for guides to manifest the quality of friendliness above all other qualities the friendliness we would express toward any guest in our own home.

 The beloved Guardian has told us that it is important for guides to "attract the hearts of the people through their spirit as well as their words."

-this building shall be assisted with a great power from His Supreme Kingdom and upon him spiritual and heavenly blessings shall descend, which shall fill his heart with wonderful consolation and enlighten his eyes by beholding the Glorious and Eternal God.”
+In a tablet to Hand of the Cause, Corinne True, ‘Abdu’l-Bahá said: "Whosoever arises for the service of this building shall be assisted with a great power from His Supreme Kingdom and upon him spiritual and heavenly blessings shall descend, which shall fill his heart with wonderful consolation and enlighten his eyes by beholding the Glorious and Eternal God."

-Volunteering as a guide throughout the year, or perhaps during your summer vacation, is clearly service to this institution—this most precious Mother Temple of the West.
+Volunteering as a guide throughout the year, or perhaps during your summer vacation, is clearly service to this institution - this most precious Mother Temple of the West.

 American Bahá’ís Requested to Furnish Address if Stationed in Germany[edit]